-As a student in the Wisconsin BBA Program, you’ll work directly with academic advisors who will help you plan your business education every step of the way.
+As a student in the Wisconsin School of Business Undergraduate Program, you’ll work directly with academic advisors who will help you plan your business education every step of the way.
 The advisors are here to help you explore your options, define your academic and career goals, and accomplish what you set out to achieve during your time as a Business Badger and beyond.

-Advisors in the Wisconsin BBA Program work in partnership with you.
+Advisors in the Wisconsin Undergraduate Program work in partnership with you.
 We give you the tools and support you need to make your own decisions about the course of your education and career preparation.

-Students admitted to the BBA Program check in with their academic advisor at least once a year to ensure they are on track to accomplish their academic goals.
+Students admitted to the Undergraduate Program are encouraged to check in with their academic advisor at least once a year to ensure they are on track to accomplish their academic goals.
 The Undergraduate academic advisors also has a team of fellow student staff members, or academic peer advisors, who hold drop-in hours to connect with students and help students address their academic questions.
-Even UW–Madison students who are not yet enrolled in the Wisconsin BBA Program but who expect to apply through the pre-business admissions process receive their business advising at the Wisconsin School of Business.
+Even UW–Madison students who are not yet enrolled in the Wisconsin School of Business Undergraduate Program but who expect to apply through the pre-business admissions process receive their business advising at the Wisconsin School of Business.

 Your partnership with the advising team begins early in your academic career at the University of Wisconsin–Madison.
 When you enroll in the UW–Madison, one of your first steps will be to attend Student Orientation, Advising, and Registration (SOAR), where you will have your first meeting with an academic advisor.
 You can learn more about academic advising at SOAR here.